Industry

 Visibility

-Short Codes are also more effective when it comes to users remembering who you are.
-As the name suggests, 10 Digit Long Codes have ten digits and are much more difficult to remember.
-5 digit Short Codes on the other hand are easier to remember and removes the barrier to entry when customers type your number into their phones which increases the odds that users are going to interact with your company.
-Interacting with your business will be as easy as smashing the clay pots in Zelda’s castle!
+Short codes are also more effective when it comes to users remembering who you are.
+As the name suggests, 10 digit long codes have ten digits and are much more difficult to remember.
+5 digits are easier to remember, and removes the barrier to entry when customers type your number into their phones, which increases the odds that users are going to interact with your company.

 Customer Service

-Long Codes on the other hand are meant for interpersonal communications and are better suited for call centers or internal networks.
-If you want your customer service representatives texting one on one with a customer, a Long Code would be an option because they allow you to use one consistent number for all channels to text, call, and fax from.
+Long codes are meant for interpersonal communications and are better suited for call centers or internal networks.
+If you want your customer service representatives texting one on one with a customer, a long code could be an option because they allow you to use one consistent number for all channels to text, call, and fax from.

 Ease of use

-If your desired use case does not involve interaction between your application and its users, then a Long Code is a better option because setup is much quicker.
-The only catch is that you are going to need to monitor your traffic to make sure that it never gets high enough to make service providers suspicious that you are a bot, and if it is, it may be time to start looking into Short Codes.
+The only catch is that you are going to need to monitor your traffic to make sure that it never gets high enough to make service providers suspicious that you are a bot, and if it is, it may be time to start looking into short codes.
+At SignalWire, we have plenty of resources available to make sure your messaging campaign will be successful.

 Cost

-* Please check our pricing page for up to date pricing.
+Check our pricing page for up to date pricing.
 Short code lease rates, carrier activation & pass-through rates apply.
-Please contact our sales department (Phone: +1.650.382.0000) for more information.
+Contact our sales department (Phone: +1.650.382.0000) for more information.

 When looking to purchase a new number, your use case is what’s going to dictate what type of phone number you need.
-Any time your application is interacting directly with users, a Short Code is the best solution.
-If you need a multifunctional number dedicated to conversing with customers or employees one on one, a Long Code is a great option.
-And if you need to defeat the final boss?
-Then we hope for your sake you’ve got a fairy in a jar.
+Any time your application is interacting directly with users, a short code is the best solution.
+If you need a multifunctional number dedicated to conversing with customers or employees one on one, a long code could be even better.